 In many respects, this is the key site allocation within the Neighbourhood Plan, given the significant number of objectives of the community which it addresses.
-Moreover, it represents the only reasonable site option capable of delivering some of those objectives.
 Specifically the development of the site provides an opportunity to secure a new car park and bus drop-off to serve Stradbroke Primary School.
 This will help to relieve existing congestion and traffic safety issues along Queen Street.
-This should be provided on the southern section on the site closest to the school.
+This could be provided on the southern section on the site closest to the school.

 In turn, this enables the delivery of a new pre-school facility adjacent to the Primary School.

-As explained in respect of Policy STRAD5, this is desperately needed because the existing facility is not fit for purpose and results in many parents - who rely on the wraparound care it provides to enable them to work - having to access alternative provision outside the village.
+As explained in respect of Policy STRAD5, this is desperately needed because the existing facility is no longer fit for purpose and results in many parents - who rely on the wraparound care it provides to enable them to work - having to access alternative provision outside the village.
 This results in the creation of unnecessary and unsustainable car journeys added to the network.
-In addition, the relocation to a new pre-school facility would enable the primary school to expand if needed, again meaning that there is sufficient capacity to address the education needs of families in the village and the surrounding catchment, so avoiding the need for children to be driven further afield to go to school.
+In addition, the relocation to a new pre-school facility would enable the primary school to expand if needed, again meaning that there is sufficient capacity to address the education needs of families in the village and the surrounding catchment, so avoiding the need for children to be driven further afield to attend a school linked to the pre-school facility they attended.

-In addition, the congestion problems created on Queen Street by cars accessing the school are significant.
-Whilst they are mainly at drop-off and pick-up times, this results not only in considerable congestion with the associated dangers to pedestrians, but also contributes towards air pollution caused by idling engines sitting in traffic.
-The Neighbourhood Plan seeks to enable more children to walk and cycle to school but inevitably there will still be some cars bringing children to school.
+In addition, the congestion problems created on Queen Street are significantly increased by cars accessing the school.
+Whilst they are mainly at drop-off and pick-up times, this results in considerable congestion with the associated dangers to pedestrians, and also contributes towards air pollution caused by idling engines sitting in traffic.
+The Neighbourhood Plan seeks to enable more children to walk and cycle to school but, inevitably there will, still be some cars bringing children to school.
 It is therefore important that those cars are able to minimise their impact on the children's health by reducing the levels of air pollutants they emit outside the school gates.